DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ## Overview

 <div class="alert alert-warning">
-The source code integration is in public beta.
-It generates links from your telemetry to your source code in your repository.
+The source code integration is in public beta and is available for all JVM languages and Go.

-It is currently available for all JVM languages and Go.
-Link to third-party libraries and standard libraries are not supported.
+The source code integration generates links from your telemetry to your source code in your repository.
+Links to third-party libraries and standard libraries are not supported.
 </div>

 The source code integration is an integration with Git that allows you to link your telemetry (such as stack traces) and your source code.